Repaying an overpayment

 - Online by debit or credit card

 Paying online is a quick and easy method to make a repayment.
-Go to our Pay for it page and select Housing Benefit Overpayments.
+Go to our Pay for it webpage and select Housing Benefit Overpayments.
 You will need your invoice number which is an eight digit number beginning with 7.

 - By phone with a debit or credit card